 At the end of this post you’ll be able to download an editable chore chart that works for ages 4-12.
 And a list of Summer chore ideas to help you and your kids get started right away!

-Giving your kids age appropriate chores is not only helpful to mom and dad, but does so much for your children!
+Giving your kids age appropriate chores is not only helpful to Mom and Dad, but does so much for your children!

-- it makes them more invested in their home – your kids will care more about their home knowing that they help to keep it in good shape.
+Your kids will care more about their home knowing that they help to keep it in good shape.
 Its not just their parents who work toward a nice place for the family to live.
 When you are all in it together, you all try harder to keep things in looking good.

-- helps them to feel needed – like Thomas the Train, we all like to feel “really useful”.
+Like Thomas the Train, we all like to feel “really useful”.
 Knowing that they are doing something that really helps mommy and daddy is a great feeling!
 Something as simple as being the one who sweeps the floor after dinner, can make your child feel important to the way the household runs.

-- teaches useful skills they can use their entire lives – you don’t want your kids to have to learn to do the laundry and wash the dishes when they move out as adults!
+You don’t want your kids to have to learn to do the laundry and wash the dishes when they move out as adults!
 Teaching them slowly as they grow up at home will make them experts when they start a home of their own!

-- instills a good work ethic – if you are clear about what you expect from your children with each task they do, you’re teaching them how to do a job well.
+If you are clear about what you expect from your children with each task they do, you’re teaching them how to do a job well.
 Not just doing the bare minimum.
 That’s not going to fly when they’re working an adult job and it shouldn’t be ok with their little jobs at home.

-- teaches team work – we all work together for a common goal.
+We all work together for a common goal.
 That goal can be as simple as getting the chores knocked out at the same time so that we can all go play baseball together!